Husband and wife conduct an insurance review.

 You're starting a business

-Whether you're renting office space or opening a home-based business, include a thorough insurance review in your start-up plans.
+Starting a business may mean new risks and responsibilities.
+Whether you're renting office space or working from home, include a thorough insurance review in your start-up plans.
 Depending on your operation's size, you may have to consider property and liability insurance as well as commercial vehicle insurance.
-If you have employees, you may also need workers' compensation coverage and a healthcare plan.
-If you're working from home, review your homeowners plan to see that your business and equipment have coverage.

 Your employment status changes